TedHusted/awake/awake.md/awake.md

 ***

-In a conference room at the west coast NTSB office, Park has her back to a liquid whiteboard covering one wall of the room.
+In a conference room at the CTSB office, Park has her back to a liquid whiteboard.

-Facing the board is Tate.
+The board covers one wall of the room.
+Tate faces the board.
 Next to him stands shimmering holograms of Carla and Noah.

-Meanwhile, the actual Carla and Noah stood in an east coast FBI conference room, facing holograms of Tate and Park.
+The actual Carla and Noah stand in an east coast FBI conference room.
+They face holograms of Tate and Park.

-“First, says Park, “let me thank special agents Harper and Mitchell for arranging this rare meeting between the NTSB, CIA, and FBI, so that we can share notes on the Geller case.”
+“First," says Park, “let me thank special agents Harper and Mitchell.
+It's rare for the CTSB, CIA, and FBI to meet and share notes.”

-“We were pulled into the case by the Pulse synthetic agent’s upgrade earlier this week,” says Carla.
-“We understand that Geller might have been the author.
+“We looked into the case earlier this week after the Pulse synthetic agent’s upgrade,” says Carla.
+“We understand that Brent Geller might have been the author.
 But now he has died from injuries sustained in a car crash.”

-Pointing to the board, Park continues: “These are the key events leading up to Brent Geller’s demise.
+Pointing to the board, Park continues: “These are the key events leading up to Geller’s demise.

 1. Coding binge creates the breakthrough code.
 2. Meeting with manager.